 Under the 2017 Plan, the Company had a call option to repurchase awards for cash from the plan participants upon termination of the participant's employment or consulting agreement (the "2017 Plan Call Option").
 The options granted under the 2017 plan were accounted for as liability awards due to the 2017 Plan Call Option.
 The Company had a history of repurchase practice and the intention to repurchase the vested options.
-Therefore, fair value of the liability awards were remeasured at each reporting period until the stockholder bears the risks and rewards of equity ownership for a reasonable period of time, which the Company concludes is at least six months.
+Therefore, the fair value of the liability awards was remeasured at each reporting period until the stockholder bears the risks and rewards of equity ownership for a reasonable period of time, which the Company concludes is at least six months.

 Upon consummation of the Business Combination, the Company's Board of Directors waived the Company's right under the 2017 Plan Call Option to repurchase awards for cash from the plan participants upon termination of the participant's employment or consulting agreement.
-As such, the Company modified the liability awards to equity awards and reclassified the modification date fair value of the awards to shareholders' equity in the unaudited condensed consolidated financial statements as of July 22, 2021.
-An incremental expense of \$0.4 million resulting from the modification event was recorded in the three months ended September 30, 2021.
+As such, the Company modified the liability awards to equity awards and reclassified the modification date fair value of the awards to stockholders' equity in the condensed consolidated financial statements as of July 22, 2021.